 Alex studied for a Bachelor of Commerce at the University of Melbourne and is currently studying for a Masters in Data Science at the University of New South Wales.
 He is currently a Manager in the customer strategy team at AGL Energy where he is on secondment.
-As a valued member of the GDI network and a graduate of the March 2022 GDI Data For Good Cohort, we are thrilled to promote Alex to the role of Fellow to kickstart the next chapter of his data for social good journey.

 1. Tell us a little about your background.
 Where did you grow up and what did you want to do when you grew up?

 I was born and raised in Melbourne.
 When I was young I dreamed of being a professional race car driver.
 I raced go karts competitively from 11-16 before my parents wisely directed to me to focus on my high school studies.

 2. Where do you currently work and what does your role involve on a day to day basis?